The Prince George Cougars intend to stay put and try operating their business here.

 "We've been losing money the last few years, large amounts, and we just can't continue to have that happen," Brodsky said.

-This past season, they continued to struggle with attendance at CN Centre despite two factors they hoped would generate more support – a stronger on-ice product and their interest in hosting the 2013 Memorial Cup.
+This past season, they continued to struggle with attendance at CN Centre despite two factors they hoped would generate more support – a stronger on-ice product and their interest in holding the 2013 Memorial Cup.

 The Cougars iced a significantly more competitive squad than the team which finished last in the Canadian Hockey League the previous year.
 A regular-season record of 33 wins, 35 losses, two overtime setbacks and two shootout defeats (33-35-2-2) marked a 42-point improvement from the 2009-10 campaign.
 They finished seventh in the 10-team Western Conference and were swept in the best-of-seven opening round by the Kelowna Rockets.
 But they were first place in the B.C.
 Division well into the season, leading the five-team standings on Jan.
 2 with a 20-15-2-1 mark.